Michael Grisonich

 What it’s like to work with Michael.

-There is a clear sense of direction in sessions, the work is purposeful, and over time, clients begin to relate to their thoughts, emotions, and reactions in a more flexible and grounded way.
+Over time, they begin to relate to their thoughts, emotions, and reactions in a more flexible and grounded way.

 Personal Note